Delta Upsilon fraternity shut down at GVSU

 After a hearing between board of directors and chapter delegates Friday, Feb.
-17, the Delta Upsilon International Fraternity Board of Directors officially announced Thursday, March 16, that they had decided to revoke the charter of the Grand Valley State Chapter.
+17, the Delta Upsilon International Fraternity Board of Directors officially announced Thursday, March 16, that they had decided to revoke the charter of the GVSU chapter.

 According to a press release from the Delta Upsilon International Fraternity, the Delta Upsilon fraternity violated a number of Fraternity Loss Prevention Policies regarding alcohol and drugs during the fall 2016 semester.
 The Board of Directors also identified multiple reports of violations of university policies over the course of the past 18 months.

 “The decision to close a chapter is the most difficult decision the International Fraternity makes,” said Executive Director Justin Kirk in an official press release.
 “Delta Upsilon is committed to being the premiere men’s fraternity on college campuses today.
 As such, we hold our members and chapters to a set a standards that, unfortunately, the Grand Valley State Chapter could not sustain.”

 Due to the elimination of the GVSU chapter, all fraternity operations have been immediately shut down.
 Members of the chapter were given alumni status and associate members have been released from the fraternity.
 Fraternity members living in the chapter housing have individual leases with the third-party owner and will be able to fulfill their leases for the remainder of the school year according to the official press release.